-The earlier the stage at which the cancer is diagnosed, the better the chance of survival.
-This is a key part of our strategy to improve cancer survival and reduce the number of people dying from the disease.
+The earlier the stage which cancer is diagnosed, the better the chance of survival.
+And so diagnosing people at an earlier stage is a key part of our strategy to improve cancer survival and reduce the number of people dying from the disease.

 Cancer Research UK has been working in the field of early diagnosis for more than a decade.
 This was initially as part of the National Awareness and Early Diagnosis Initiative (NAEDI) introduced following the Cancer Reform Strategy for England in 2007.
 Since 2014, we have also significantly invested in Early Detection research.
 We champion an evidence-based approach to identifying and embedding the developments that are needed to secure a meaningful reduction in the diagnosis of late stage disease through earlier disease detection.

 We operate across the entire diagnostic pathway, and with researchers, the public, patients, health professionals and key opinion leaders to drive high-quality research and the implementation of evidence into policy and practice, to achieve improved outcomes for patients.
 We work in partnership with a wide range of organisations in delivering this work.

 How do we achieve early diagnosis of cancer?

 There is a lot of interest in improving cancer outcomes through moving patients from a late stage diagnosis to an earlier or early one.
 But the challenge is knowing what exactly is needed in order to achieve this.

 What is clear is that there is no one thing – achieving early diagnosis is a complex problem that needs to be tackled on a range of fronts at all levels of the system.
 It’s also not something we can solve purely on the basis of what is known – we need action and research if we are to make a real, significant difference and achieve our ambitious ambitions.
 This is fundamental to CRUK’s approach to Early Detection and Diagnosis.